 Because everyone has different needs for a rainy day fund, how much cash should you have in savings or money market accounts for emergency situations?

 Financial experts recommend that you keep three to six months of your monthly expenses in emergency savings.
 If your monthly expenses are $3,000 then you should have between $9,000 to $18,000 in an emergency savings account or money market account.
 This will allow you to be ready for when you need it.

 You should get a CD if you want to earn high interest in your money and know for sure that you won’t need access to it in the near future.
 There are high penalty fees for withdrawing money early out of a CD.

-Putting your money into a high-yield savings account will allow you to earn more money over the long term and be able to give you something to look forward to when you withdraw the money after your term has ended.
+Putting your money into a high-yield savings account will allow you to earn more over the long term and give you something to look forward to when you withdraw the money after your term has ended.

 You should get a savings account if you want to tuck some money away for the future.
 Savings accounts work best for people that are saving for the near future and need just a little money to keep in a safe place.

 They are good for emergency funds and offer you a way to get fast cash if you need to make car repairs, pay medical bills, or do anything else.